-Reading Standards for Literature (Critical-Assess DSPA LA-05-03) The student will:
+Reading Standards for Literature (Critical-Assess DSPA LA-04-03) RL.4.1.

-(Critical-Assess) Quote accurately from a text when explaining what the text says explicitly and when drawing inferences from the text.
+(Critical-Assess) Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.

-(Critical-Assess) Determine a theme of a story, drama, or poem from details in the text, including how characters in a story or drama respond to challenges or how the speaker in a poem reflects upon a topic; summarize the text.
+(Critical-Assess) Determine a theme of a story, drama, or poem from details in the text; summarize the text.

-(Critical-Assess) Compare and contrast two or more characters, settings, or events in a story or drama, drawing on specific details in the text (e.g., how characters interact).
+(Critical-Assess) Describe in depth a character, setting, or event in a story or drama, drawing on specific details in the text (e.g., a character's thoughts, words, or actions).

-(Critical-Assess) Determine the meaning of words and phrases as they are used in a text, including figurative language such as metaphors and similes.
+Determine the meaning of words and phrases as they are used in a text, including those that allude to significant characters found in mythology (e.g., Herculean).